A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Introduction

 \section{Introduction}

 It is widely acknowledged that different instances of an optimization problem and different performance criteria require different algorithm instances for optimal resolution.
-This is particularly evident in the case of computationally difficult problems, where in many instances, no single algorithm instance holds the distinction of being state-of-the-art~\cite{as_survey}.
-Instead, a set of algorithm instances with complementary strengths is often observed.
-Such complementarity in performance can be harnessed through various approaches, one of which is the selection of the most suitable algorithm instance from a given set for each individual problem instance separately.
+This is particularly evident in computationally difficult problems, where the choice of the algorithm used to solve it has a major impact on the quality of the final solution or the time needed to find a satisfactory one.
+Harnessing this performance complementarity has been the target of several approaches, with one of the most prominent ones being \textit{per-instance algorithm selection}~\cite{as_survey}, which aims at mapping problem instances to the most suitable among a portfolio of different algorithm instances.

-The selection of the most appropriate algorithm instance to solve a given problem instance, known as \emph{algorithm selection}, is motivated by the possibility of exploiting the different performance of various algorithm instances on different sets of problem instances.
-However, finding the optimal algorithm instance for a new instance is a difficult problem, which has attracted a lot of research interest in recent years~\cite{as_combinatorics, as_survey}.

-Most studies in this area use meta-learning~\cite{vanschoren2019meta} to train a supervised Machine Learning (ML) model that will predict the performance of an algorithm instance on a set of problem instances or that directly classify the problem by the algorithm which is expected to work best.
-This process requires input features for the ML model that are going to be linked to the algorithm instance that is selected or its performance.
-The features are typically related to the problem instances landscape.
-However, features related to the properties/characteristics of the algorithm instances or features extracted from the interaction between an algorithm instance and a problem instance (i.e., trajectory-based features) are also used.
+Per-instance algorithm selection is a challenging problem by itself, which has attracted significant research interest in recent years~\cite{as_survey,as_combinatorics, munoz2015algorithm}.
+Most studies in this area use meta-learning~\cite{vanschoren2019meta} to train a supervised Machine Learning (ML) model to predict the performance of an algorithm instance or to directly predict the algorithm which is expected to work best on the input problem.
+This process requires input features for the ML model that are linked to the algorithm instance.
+The features are typically related to the problem instance landscape~\cite{gallagher2024towards}.

-The effectiveness and dependability of an algorithm selection method are influenced by a variety of factors that require careful consideration, including: \begin{itemize} \item The quality of the data utilized for training the ML model. \item The method employed for extracting features that represent the problem instances, algorithm instances, or the interactions between an algorithm and problem instance. \item The selection of the ML model for the learning process. \item The selection of data used for evaluating the algorithm selection method. \end{itemize}

-In the field of single-objective continuous optimization, there have been a lot of efforts dedicated to the algorithm selection problem, however, not all of the four aforementioned steps have been addressed with an equal amount of attention.
-In this survey, we present an overview of the meta-features used for algorithm selection in the field of single-objective continuous optimization, we discuss open questions and gaps in the research and present ideas for further development.